-In 2011, this office also received notification of sixteen additional matters that were not submitted pursuant to Section 7-804 of the City's False Claims Act, but were nonetheless considered by this office.
-Of these sixteen additional cases of which we were notified, several were filed pursuant to the New York State False Claims Act.
-One case was withdrawn and six were Medicaid cases.
-Of the remaining nine open matters, three are Medicaid cases.
-Two cases brought to our attention in earlier years remain open, and eight cases filed in earlier years, all of them Medicaid cases, were closed in 2011.
+In 2012, this office also received notification of eleven additional matters that were not submitted pursuant to Section 7-804 of the City's False Claims Act, but were nonetheless considered by this office.
+Of these eleven additional cases of which we were notified, several were filed pursuant to the New York False Claims Act.
+Four were Medicaid cases.
+Five cases brought to our attention in earlier years were closed in 2012, and six remain open.